risingwavelabs/risingwave/docs/consistent-hash.md

 In this way, all actors' data (i.e. actors' states) will be distributed according to the vnode mapping constructed by meta.

 When scaling occurs, actors will be re-scheduled accordingly.
-By modifying the vnode mapping in meta and make streaming act on the new vnode mapping, we could minimize data movement in following aspects:
+By modifying the vnode mapping in meta and make streaming act on the new vnode mapping, we could minimize data movement from following aspects:

 - The data of existing actors will not be displaced too much.
 - The block cache of a compute node will not be invalidated too much.